drconopoima/observability_docker/README.md

 ![alt schema](./assets/Observability-Grafana_Stack.png)

-# Prerequisite
+# Prerequisites

-This repository is run on Mac M1 (ARM architecture).
-If you want to use another architecture, be sure to modify the Dockerfiles which import arm binary (ex. promtail on the app Dockerfile).
+If the backend image build fails, check into [backend Dockerfile](generate_data_application/backend/Dockerfile) to add an unsupported platform.
+It should be building only on architectures ARM64 (M-series mac), x86 and AMD64.
+If you want to use another architecture, be sure to modify this Dockerfiles which import arm binary (ex. promtail on the app Dockerfile).

 1. Install [Docker](https://docs.docker.com/engine/install/).

 1.p Install [Podman](https://podman-desktop.io/docs/installation/).

 2. Create Docker network :
 `docker network create observability-network`

 2.p Alternative use podman:
 `podman network create observability-network`